Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

   ```bash
     $ createdb famos-amos
   ```

 1. Next, you'll have to connect your app to your development database in the `server.js` file.
 Use the Getting Started documentation to find the code to connect to your databse.
 (Hint - remember ot use the "dialect" `postgres`, and change the username to the username of your computer.)

 1. Next, migrate your db with `$ sequelize db:migrate`

-1. Use the [Postgres.app](https://postgresapp.com/documentation/gui-tools.html) to access your new database in the CLI.
-Use the command `\dt` to see the `Posts` table you created.

 1. Now, put the following code in your `server.js` file and run your app to test if your database has connected. (it probably won't - try to troubleshoot connecting your databse :D )